Including a Photo on Your Resume

 One more option for in-person networking is to include a business card with a photo that you’ve made just for your job search.
 If you share your resume and your card with your contact information, both can be passed on if you’re being referred for a job or to another networking connection.

-If you do opt to add a photo to your resume, the recommended place is at the top of the page.
+If you do opt to include a photo on your resume, the recommended place is at the top of the page.
 The photo should be a professional headshot, similar to or the same one you used for your LinkedIn profile.
 Here are tips for taking and choosing a professional photo.

 Be Careful If You Need to Add a Photo